dansilva96/quiz-axios/README.md

 No diretório do projeto utilizar `npm start`.

-Para acessar no browser http://localhost:3000.
+http://localhost:3000 para acessar no browser.